Cake Decorating Timeline – When should I decorate my cake?

 - The second princess cake is also a buttercream cake but the bottom tier does need a bit of resting time, and you need more work with stacking as well as piping.
 So while it is a buttercream cake it still needs more caution compared to the first ruffles cake.

 - The third floral cake (tutorial) looks very simple but is actually easier than the second.
 Why ? because the buttercream flowers can be made ahead of time.
 So you can make this cake from start to finish or in small parts.

 - The first is a simple small marbled fondant cake with a sugar flower that was made ahead of time.
 Because this cake is so small you can actually do a lot of it from start to finish without much resting time, unlike our tiered wedding cakes.

 - The last handbag with shoes is actually a very easy cake.
 The shoe has to be done in advance because there is no way you can make a Gumpaste Stiletto Shoe at the last minute

-Work ahead of schedule – when should I decorate my cake?
+Planning ahead – when should I decorate my cake?
 (Save/Pin)

 - Decorations and cake toppers – Sugar flowers and figures can be made as early as two weeks ahead of time.
 Standard size cake boards and cake dummies work great to help with this.
 Use a dummy as a base for your figures until they are dry.
 Use a cake dummy to decide how many flowers you need.
 Or use a cake dummy to get the shape you need for your cake toppers.